 In the fight between PVC and Hypalon, you have to consider two things: your budget and your location.

-Hypalon inflatable boats can be really expensive, but they prove to be worth every penny.
-It’s a good choice if you will be using your inflatable boat frequently.
+Hypalon inflatable boats can be really expensive, but they may prove to be worth every penny.
+It’s a good choice if you live in a tropical climate and will be using your inflatable boat frequently.

 PVC boats are cheaper, but can still do the job as well.
 However, using PVC boats in tropical areas is risky.
-The weather conditions in these areas can accelerate the deterioration of the fabric.
+The weather conditions in these areas can accelerate the deterioration of the fabric, so make sure you keep it out of the sun (or covered) when not in use, and apply 303 UV protector.

 Adhesives: Glue or Welding

 Glue is the most widely used method of bonding in the inflatable boat industry.
 This is because it works well on both Hypalon and PVC fabrics.
 Unfortunately, some glued seams are prone to leaks over time.

 Glues have been a trusted way of bonding rubber, but welded seams are relatively longer lasting than glued ones.
 If you are choosing a PVC boat, choose one that underwent welding, especially if you are going to use your inflatable boat often and not deflate it.

 Where will I use my boat?